KDr2/kdr2.net/source/index.rst

 Welcome to KDr2's Personal Website!
 ===================================================

-Hi all, I'm KDr2(you might hava seen this online alias ever before somewhere), from Beijing, China.
+Hi all, I'm KDr2(you might have seen this online alias ever before somewhere), from Beijing, China.
 And this is a website detailing things about me.

 Contents: